-Panda's memory foam topper is one of the best mattress toppers around, and having already been impressed by the Panda Memory Foam Bamboo pillow and Panda Cloud Bamboo duvet, we simply had to try it out.
+Having already been impressed by the Panda Memory Foam Bamboo pillow and Panda Cloud Bamboo duvet, we were excited to try out this brand's offering.
 Read on to discover more about its materials and design, and most importantly, what it's actually like to sleep on.
 Here's our Panda mattress topper review.

 - Buy the Panda mattress topper from Panda (opens in new tab)